HomeOnMars/projektoOmnijo/tek/Unuoj.md

   \approx 6.1748_D \times 10_D^{{-36}_D} \  \textrm{U}^2\textrm{P}/\textrm{Ŝ}
 $$

-(Unfortunately the seemingly arbitrary number here Hx5Σ92 = Dx23954 = 2 \* Dx11977
-comes from the length of a day from the rotation of the Earth- it cannot be removed easily without other trade-offs.)
+(Unfortunately the seemingly arbitrary number here Hx5Σ92 = Dx23954 = 2 \* Dx11977 comes from the length of a day from the rotation of the Earth— it cannot be removed easily without other trade-offs.)

 Gravitational constant is